 Senate Bill No. 1262 aims to incentivize the construction of affordable housing by reducing the sales and use tax on certain goods used in new residential development projects.
-The bill proposes to repeal subdivision (1) of section 12-408 of the general statutes and replace it with a new provision that establishes a reduced tax rate of three percent on tangible personal property purchased for construction projects that include either at least fifty affordable housing units or at least twenty percent of units designated as affordable.
-This new tax rate will not apply to projects that qualify for existing exemptions under section 12-412.
-The bill also includes modifications to the distribution of tax revenues, mandating that a portion of the collected tax be allocated to the Tourism Fund and the Municipal Revenue Sharing Fund, with a phased increase in allocations to the Special Transportation Fund.
+The bill proposes to amend section 12-408 of the general statutes by repealing subdivision (1) and replacing it with a new provision that establishes a reduced tax rate of 3% for tangible personal property purchased for projects that include either at least 50 affordable housing units or at least 20% of units designated as affordable housing.
+This new tax rate will be effective from July 1, 2025, and will not apply to projects that already qualify for existing exemptions under section 12-412.
+The bill also includes modifications to the tax structure, such as the deletion of previous subparagraphs and the introduction of new designations to accommodate these changes.

 Statutes affected: